All Episodes

 So we'll get to that.

-All right, now I'll get to that, and then I'll tell you the rest of what the media is doing.
+And then I'll tell you the rest of what the media is doing.

-An MSC MBC anchor asking, did London overreact?
+An NBC anchor asking, did London overreact?

 And the idiot comments of Joe Scarborough.

-Oh, by the way, did I tell you Bill Maher used the n-word?
+Oh, by the way, did I tell you Bill Maher used the N-word?

 Shocking.